appuio/techlab/additional-labs/development_environment.md

 ## Minishift

-Minishift allows you to operate a locale OpenShift installation on your own Notebook in a VM with KVM, xhyve, Hyper-V or VirtualBox.
+Minishift allows you to operate a local OpenShift installation on your own Notebook in a VM with KVM, xhyve, Hyper-V or VirtualBox.

 ### Installation and Documentation